Courses and Descriptions

 This course addresses the role of parents of young children within the context of school, home and society, as well as the influence of culture, traditions and current issues in early childhood education.
 Students will explore the efficacy of parenting techniques and behaviors on child development in the early years, including cognitive growth, emotional and social well-being and physical health.
 Students will investigate strategies for fostering home-school partnerships that enhance child development and educational success, as well as the influence of community, culture and socio-economic status on families and schools throughout our world.
 In addition, this course addresses current issues and challenges in the early childhood profession including inclusion of children with special needs, advocacy for quality care and education for all young children, and any other subject that might arise - either from the lives of children and families, teachers’ professional development, or community agencies.
 A cumulative GPA of 2.75 is required.

-ECED 550 Development Methods and Assessment in Early Childhood Education 3 Credits
+ECED 550 Language, Literacy, and Learning Across Domains in Early Childhood 3 Credits